raspberrypilearning/club-mentoring/en/step_7.md

 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Creators and mentors can use whatever resources, tools, and programming languages suit their needs.
 There are lots of freely available resources online.

-One way we support clubs is by providing  ice-breaker activities, unplugged resources, guided projects and an online Code Editor tool for free to use in your Code Club.
+One way we support clubs is by providing icebreaker activities, unplugged resources, guided projects, and an online Code Editor tool to use in your Code Club.
 All of our resources and tools are **free**, and do not require young people to create a Raspberry Pi Foundation account to use.

 ## Icebreakers and unplugged activities
 Icebreakers are a great way to introduce new creators to other club members, encourage communication, and create a sense of belonging.
 We recommend running an icebreaker activity at the start of a session when you have new creators join.